#FitReaders Check-In

 • Decide: keep it or should it go?

-My want-to-read shelf is up a few books to 1141.
-I finished a couple of books, but added several to my wishlist.
+My want-to-read shelf jumped up again to 1178 books.
+I finished several books this past week, but I added several Cozy books to my wishlist.

 This week’s books: